-AI tools for your roofing business — what works and how to start.
+AI tools for your roofing business — what works, what it costs, and how to start.

-Free directory.
+Free to use.
+We earn nothing on the tools or local pros we point you to.
 No signup, no spam, no email needed.

 The short version